SteeltoeOSS/Documentation/docs/circuitbreaker/hystrix.md

 All configured collapser specific settings, as described in #4 above, should be placed under a  prefix of `Hystrix:Collapser:HYSTRIX_COLLAPSER_KEY:`, where `HYSTRIX_COLLAPSER_KEY` is the "name" of the collapser.

->NOTE: The default name of the collapser, if not specified, is the type name of the collapser.
+>The default name of the collapser, if not specified, is the type name of the collapser.

 The following example configures the number of milliseconds after which a batch of requests that have been created by the collapser with a name of `sample` triggers and runs all of the requests: